 About the Author

-When Susan Payton isn't running her marketing company, she's traveling and writing about it on The Unexplorer.
+When Susan Guillory isn't running her marketing company, she's traveling and writing about it on The Unexplorer.
 She's written several books (business, as well as travel) and has been published on Forbes, Mashable and other sites.
 Follow her on Twitter: @unxplorer, Instagram: @unxplorer, or Facebook.